pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1681-82-83 RedHat Course

+These day I have been working in the [Building Kubernetes Application](https://training-lms.redhat.com/sso/saml/auth/rhopen?RelayState=deeplinkoffering%3D45314152) course, I am doing the last part of the course, my goal is finish this big and challenge course on the weekend to continue with a site project (a data analytics python application).
+One of my goals on this year is study Python, Data Engineering and learn a new programming language maybe Go or Rust.

 ### Day 1680 Pandas for Java

 Today, I attempted to create a Spark application to perform some data cleaning activities on CSV files.
 However, I encountered an issue where my application, which uses Java 17, was incompatible with Spark due to errors.
 After trying different solutions to resolve this problem, I ultimately decided to switch to using Python and Pandas for working with CSV files.
 I find this approach to be more suitable and efficient.
 Please don't use a hammer for everything, use the right tool for the work.